Gaining organizational effectiveness

 Create a Tanium Steering Group (TSG) for data identification activities to expedite reviews and approvals of processes that align with SLAs.

 A RACI chart identifies the team or resource who is Responsible, Accountable, Consulted, and Informed, and serves as a guideline to describe the key activities across the security, risk/compliance, and operations teams.
 Every organization has specific business processes and IT organization demands.
-The following table represents Tanium’s point of view for how organizations should align functional resources against patch management.
+The following table represents Tanium’s point of view for how organizations should align functional resources against discovery of sensitive data.
 Use the following table as a baseline example.

 |Task||IT Security||IT Operations||IT Risk/Compliance||Executive||Rationale|